 We now turn to the evidence for structural breaks in these series.
-For each series, Table 8 presents BMA posterior model probabilities for models with different numbers of structural breaks, including models with no breaks.
-Again, it is important to remember that these posterior probabilities incorporate uncertainty about lag selection and the type of structural break.
-Looking down the column for zero breaks, it is clear that there is overwhelming evidence for structural breaks in these time series.
-For all but one series, the probability of a model with no structural breaks is identically zero, meaning that models with no structural breaks were never drawn following convergence of our sampler.
-For the remaining series, which is the unemployment rate, the posterior probability of the model without structural breaks is only 9%.
+For each series, Table 8 presents BMA posterior model probabilities for models with different numbers of structural breaks.
+Scanning the column for zero breaks, it is clear there is overwhelming evidence for at least one structural break in these time series.
+For nearly all series the probability of a model with no structural breaks is identically zero, meaning that models with zero structural breaks were never drawn following convergence of the sampler.
+The only exception is the unemployment rate, although even here the posterior probability of zero breaks is only 8%.

 Given that models with structural breaks are strongly preferred, we next consider the evidence for the number of structural breaks.
-From Table 8, we can draw a number of conclusions.
+From Table 8, we draw a number of conclusions.
 First, for all series, there is non-trivial weight placed on models with different numbers of structural breaks.
 In other words, there is substantial posterior uncertainty about the true number of structural breaks.
 This provides empirical motivation for the use of BMA methods, and casts doubt on procedures that draw inference by focusing on models with a specific number of structural breaks.
 More generally, it calls into question the enterprise of attempting to select a specific number of structural breaks for U.S. macroeconomic time series.
-Second, for all series, there is significant posterior probability placed on models with more than one structural break.
-Indeed, for six of the eight series considered, the highest probability models contain at least 2 breaks, and for five series the highest probability model contains at least 3 breaks.
-Third, the two series that place high weight on models with only a single structural break are each NIPA production components, namely real GDP and Consumption.
+Second, for nearly all series, the majority of the posterior probability is placed on there being more than a single structural break.
+Third, the two series that place substantial weight on a single structural break are each NIPA production components, namely real GDP and 60% for real Consumption.